azam-akram/spring-boot-kafka-producer-consumer/README.md

       value-serializer: org.apache.kafka.common.serialization.StringSerializer
 ```

-I used String message format to exchange between producer and consumer that means I used StringSerializer and StringDeserializer.
+The producer sends message serlialized in string format, for that purpose I used StringSerializer and StringDeserializer.

 Message class is simple POJO,